 - TEQSA registered ELICOS and Foundation programs through SGA’s ANU College (ANUC), Canberra.
 ANUC also delivers ANU’s Pre-University programs for domestic students.

-SGA Pty Limited also delivers on behalf of its university partners:
+Study Group Australia Pty Limited also delivers on behalf of its university partners:

 - Charles Sturt University (CSU) accredited Bachelor, Graduate Diploma and Masters (coursework) qualifications in the fields of business, accounting and information technology through SGA’s CSU Study Centres, which has campuses in Sydney, Brisbane and Melbourne.